-Disability-adjusted life years (DALY): A measure (in years) of healthy life lost, either through premature death (defined as dying before the average life expectancy for the population) (YLL) or, equivalently, through living with ill health due to illness or injury (YLD).
-DALY represent the total disease burden in a population and is the sum of YLL+YLD.
+Disability-adjusted life years (DALY): measures in years healthy life lost, either through premature death (YLL) or living with ill health due to illness or injury (YLD).
+One DALY therefore represents one lost year of healthy life.
+Total burden (DALY) is the sum of fatal burden (YLL) and non-fatal burden (YLD).

 Burden of disease analysis measures the combined impact in the entire population of living with illness and injury (non-fatal burden) and dying prematurely (fatal burden).
 More than merely counting deaths and disease prevalence, it takes into account age at death and severity of disease.
 The summary measure 'disability-adjusted life years' (or DALY) is used to count the total years of healthy life lost from death and illness in the whole population.